hackalog/easydata/README.md

 ## What is Easydata?

-Easydata is a python cookiecutter for building custom data science git repos that provides:
+Easydata is a framework for building custom data science git repos that provides:
-* An **opinionated workflow** for collaboration, storytelling,
+* An **prescribed workflow** for collaboration, storytelling,
 * A **python framework** to support this workflow
 * A **makefile wrapper** for conda and pip environment management
 * prebuilt **dataset recipes**, and